stuffedfox/stuffedfox-crypto/README.md

 ### Terminology:

-- UnauthorizedSystem: A system not controlled nor vetted by the end user, should be avoided at all costs, however the architecture should still be designed in a way to mitigate potential leaks and vulnerabilities via segregation of secrets, tiered encryption, and operational security practices.
+- UnauthorizedSystem: A system not controlled nor vetted by the end user, should be avoided at all costs, however the architecture should still be designed in a way to mitigate potential leaks and vulnerabilities via separation of secrets, tiered encryption, and good opsec practices.
 - AuthorizedSystem: A system controlled and vetted by the user (potential point of attack) Assumed to have disk encryption, or at least a secure encrypted partition specifically for any additional provided utility.
 - KeyDrive: A usb drive, flashed with some combination of partitions, LVM, LUKs and storing secrets used for authing, Private keys, SSH keys, password manager databases, keyfiles, anything of the sort.
 - SecureTunnel: A secure transport through the internet, or some other form of IO such as USB.
 Using SSH as a backbone for support, and security.